skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tale if he writes it in a language that none can read?"

 Relnar dismisses the question, "Simple enough.
 The man was a fool.
-We sould not be surprised when such a man perpetrates foolish deeds.
+We should not be surprised when such a man perpetrates foolish deeds.
 In any event, the archaic language did not conceal the meaning from this outsider.
 Norvus has managed to pass his heresy onto our guest here."
 Relnar then turns to Enoch, "I am sorry you were misled by this.
 If we